-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DILLARD 's, INC. 1.
-ELECTION OF DIRECTORS $\Box$ Class A Nominees: For Against Abstain 1a.
-Rob C. Holmes 0 0 0 1b.
-Frank R. Mori 0 0 0 1c.
+D749 993-P69229 KEEP THIS PO RTION I FOR YOU JR RECORE THIS PRO OXY CAF ≀D IS VA ALID ONLY WHEN SIGNED AND DATED.
+DETACH AND R ETUR N THIS PC RTION ONL OILLAR RD'S, INC. 1.
+ELECTION OF DIRECTORS Class A Nominees: For A Against , Abstain 1a.
+James I. Freeman 0 0 0 1b.
+Rob C. Holmes 0 0 0 1c.
 Reynie Rutledge 0 0 0 1d.
 J.C.
 Watts, Jr. 0 0 0 1e.
-Nick White 0 0 0 The Board of Directors of the Company recommends voting FOR each of the nominees listed above.
-For A Against Abstain 2.
-2. PROPOSAL TO RATIFY THE APPOINTMENT OF KPMG LLP AS THE INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM OF THE COMPANY FOR FISCAL 2021.
-0 0 0 The Board of Directors of the Company recommends voting FOR proposal 2.
-3. 3.
-In their discretion, the proxies are authorized to consider and act upon such other business as may properly come before the meeting or any postponement or adjournment thereof.
-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
-IF NO DIRECTION IS MADE, THE PROXY WILL BE VOTED FOR PROPOSALS 1 AND 2.
-Di Please sign exactly as name appears above.
-When shares are held by joint tenants, both should sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If a corporation, please sign in full corporate name by President or other authorized officer.
-If a partnership, please sign in partnership name by authorized person.
-PLEA PLEASE MARK, SIGN, DATE AND RETURN THE PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
-Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners ) Date
+Nick White 0 0 0 The e Board of Directors of the Company recommends voting FOR e each of the nominees s listed above For Against Abstain 2.
+PROPOSAL TO RATIFY THE APPOINTMENT OF KPMG LLP AS THE INDEPENDEN NT REGISTE ERED PUBLIC A CCOUNTING FIRM OF THE COMPANY FOR FISCAL 2022.
+0 0 0 The e Board of Directors of the Company recommends voting FOR p proposal 2.
+For Against Abstain 3.
+STOCKHOLDER PROPOSAL REGARDING SALE OF PRODUCTS COI ntaining a NIMAL FUR ₹., 0 0 0 The e Board of Directors of the Company recommends voting AGAI NST propos sal 3.
+4. In their discretion, the proxies are authorized to consider and act up on such oth er business as may proper ly come before the me eting or any postponement or adjou rnment thereof.
+THI IS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE OXY WILL BE VOTED FOR PROPOSALS 1 AND 2 AND AGAINST P MANNER [ROPOSAL : DIRECTED 3.
+HEREIN BY TH HE UNDERSIGNED S TOCKHOLDER.
+IF NO DIRECTION IS MADE, THE ase sign exactly as name appears above.
+When shares are held by joint I title as such.
+If a corporation, please sign in full corporate name by l ning as attorney, exec If a partnership, plea utor, administrator, trustee or guard ise sign in partnership name by aut lian, please give horized person.
+PLE.
+EASE MARK, SIGN, DATE AND RETURN THE PROXY CARD PROMPTLY USING THE ENCLOSED) ENVELOPE.

+Signature (Joint Owners)